By XIAO MEIMEI

 BEIJING (China Daily Show) – Beleaguered men’s rights groups have declared that yesterday’s election of an all-male Politburo Standing Committee was a step in the right direction, as far as they are concerned.

-There had been fears among some that a woman – Liu Yandong, a leading female member of the Communist Party’s Central Committee – could actually make it onto the so-called ‘Standing Committee,’ the tiny coterie of elderly politicians who essentially rule China.
+There had been fears among some that a woman – Liu Yandong, a leading female member of the Communist Party’s Central Committee – could make it onto the so-called ‘Standing Committee,’ the tiny coterie of elderly politicians who essentially rule China.

-“When I turn off my phone in the evening – that’s it.
-After another tough day at the office, I want to hit the bricks with my guy pals and, honestly, I don’t want to see another woman unless she’s in minimal hosiery and singing ‘My Way.’
-Am I right, boys?”
+“After yet another tough day at the office, I want to hit the bricks with my guy pals and don’t want to see another woman unless she’s in hosiery and singing ‘The Moon Speaks For My Heart.’
+Am I right?”

-Others cadres unswervingly agreed.
+Party cadres unswervingly agreed.

 “Have you ever heard the expression ‘Men hold up the whole sky’?
 No?
 Well, write it down,” property developer and published poet Mung Fei ordered reporters.
 “You guys are going to be using it a lot over the next five years.”